Maximilian93B/REACTing/README.md

 ## Description
 Reacting is a front-end React project inspired by my childhood.
-With is 90s pixel art theme it really captures what it was like to surf the web in an ara of pixelated vibrant colors and graphics.
+With a 90s pixel art theme it really captures what it was like to surf the web in an era of pixelated vibrant colors and graphics.

 ## Built With
 **React**